comfysage/site/content/blog/neovim-native-configuration.md

 simplified: you no longer have to even `require` this plugin - just throw it in your plugin list and all is done.

-finally, `vim.pack` got added in neovim-nightly. this powerful built-in plugin manager allows you to finally load plugins without the need for a bootstrapped package manager like `lazy.nvim`. ... except there are some caveates. currently `vim.pack` only has support for the _management_ and _installation_ of plugins, configuration is entirely up to the user. similarly, lazy-loading is assumed to be done by plugins themselves (a sentiment that i entirely support). this means that there are still definitely some limitations to using `vim.pack` - which lead me to create `lynn.nvim`, a plugin manager that leverages neovim's builtin features to do all the heavily and creates a configuration interface that fits neovim's file based model. more on this [later](#lynn-a-plugin-manager-with-charm).
+(comment: i would move this paragraph down to section 3 for better flow) finally, as implied earlier, `vim.pack` got added in neovim-nightly. this powerful built-in plugin manager allows you to finally load plugins without the need for a bootstrapped package manager like `lazy.nvim`. ... except there are some caveats. currently `vim.pack` only has support for the _management_ and _installation_ of plugins, configuration is entirely up to the user. similarly, lazy-loading is assumed to be done by plugins themselves (a sentiment that i entirely support). this means that there are still definitely some limitations to using `vim.pack` - which led me to create `lynn.nvim`, a plugin manager that leverages neovim's builtin features to do all the heavily and creates a configuration interface that fits neovim's file based model. more on this [later](#lynn-a-plugin-manager-with-charm).